Read the full story of God's calling for Moses and his journey out of Egypt here (Exodus chapters 2-14)

-Abraham’s descendants settled down in Egypt after Joseph and his family moved there because of a famine.
+Abraham’s descendants settled down in Egypt after Joseph (Abraham's great-grandson) and his family moved there because of a famine.
 400 years passed.
 As their population increased, Egypt began to see them as a threat.
 So Egypt made them into slave labour and killed all baby Hebrew boys.

 Moses lived as a shepherd for 40 years.
 Was there any purpose in his life?
 When Moses was 80 years old, he saw a strange vision on Mount Sinai with a bush that burned, yet was not burned up.
 The Angel of the Lord called out to Moses.
 He said He had seen the misery of the people and heard their cry, and He would rescue them and bring them back into their own land.
 God asked Moses to confront Pharaoh and lead the people out into the desert to worship God.
 Moses really did not want to.
 How can an old shepherd who couldn't speak well convince Pharaoh to let his slaves go free?
 Yet God asked him, "Who made your mouth?"
 He promised Moses He would be with him.

 The last one was a punishment from God on the rebellious nation.
 The Angel of the Lord would kill the firstborn of every Egyptian family and all their livestock, including Pharaoh's firstborn son.

 This punishment was coming onto Egypt, just as one day we will all face God’s final judgement.
 Yet God provided a way of escape for people who listened to God.

 So here in the Torah, written about 3500 years ago, we discover an eternal truth.
 How can we be free from our sin?
 How can we face God's judgement?
 An atonement, a sacrifice, is needed.
 Blood is to be shed for the forgiveness of sins.
 And this 'lamb' can only be provided by God.
 The Passover is God’s way of dealing with our problem of sin.
-It also points to a future, permanent solution through the Seed of the Woman, as promised by God Himself.
+It also points to a future, permanent solution through the Messiah (the Anointed One), as promised by God Himself.
 The Passover shows us that salvation involves a sacrifice of a lamb and shedding of its blood, a life for a life.
 It also shows us difficult circumstances do not stop God from carrying out His plan for our lives.
 He always provides what is needed for us to get close to Him.